 Pinus species are very common in the UK, covering an area of approximately 407,882 ha in the UK (Forestry Commission, 2003).
 Pinus sylvestris, which has not yet been confirmed as a host of C. pini, is abundant across the UK (Fig 1).
 Pinus species are of particular importance to Scotland, with very large Caledonian pine forests covering 180 square Km in the highlands.
+The Caledonian pinewood forest is a priority habitat under the UK Biodiversity Action Plan and a habitat listed under Annex I of the EU Habitats Directive.
 Confirmed Pinus hosts of C. pini are rarer, with P. pinea, P. pinaster and P. radiata showing a scattered distribution in southern England and parts of Wales (Fig 1).
 Pinus nigra is more common across most of England, with a scattered distribution in Scotland and Northern Ireland (Fig 1).
 Other confirmed Pinus hosts from the table above have a very limited distribution in the UK, mostly found as ornamentals.